anima-wg/brski-over-802dot11/brski-over-802dot11.md

 The key conceptual difference with this NAI Realm proposal is that BRSKI uses this special realm name more as a logical service advertisement rather than as a backhaul internet provider advertisement.
 Leveraging the NAI Realm to advertise a service is conceptually very similar to what 802.11aq is attempting to achieve.

 Leveraging NAI Realm would not require any 802.11 specification changes, and could be defined by this IETF draft.
+Note that the author's are not aware of any currently defined IETF or IANA namespaces that define NAI Realms.
 Device manufacturers would bake the well-known NAI Realm string into device firmware.
 Network operators configuring SSIDs which offer BRSKI services would have to ensure that the SSID offered an NAI Realm with this specific name.
 On bootstrap, the device would scan all available SSIDs and use ANQP to query for NAI Realms matching the BRSKI service name.

 Additionally (or alternatively...) as NAI Realm includes advertising the EAP mechanism required, if a new EAP-BRSKI were to be defined, then this could be advertised.
 Devices could then scan for an NAI Realm that enforced EAP-BRSKI, and ignore the realm name.

-Again, 802.11u NAI Realm suffers from the same limitations as 802.11aq and Well-known BRSKI SSID: it does nothing to prevent a device from enrolling against the wrong network.
+This mechanism suffers from the limitations outlined in {{incorrect-ssid-discovery-mitigations}} - it does nothing to prevent a device enrolling against the same network.

 Additionally, as the IEEE is attempting to standardize logical service advertisement via 802.11aq, 802.11aq would seem to be the more appropriate option than overloading NAI Realm.
 However, it is worth noting that configuring of NAI Realms is supported today by WLCs.